Skip to content

 lunascope s.lst -p param.txt

-which will pre-populate this dock with that file.
+This pre-populates the dock with that file.